MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/polygon.md

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.

 The `PointsCollection` type is an `ObservableCollection` of [`Point`](xref:Xamarin.Forms.Point) objects.
 The `Point` structure defines `X` and `Y` properties, of type `double`, that represent an x- and y-coordinate pair in 2D space.
-Therefore, the `Points` property should be set to a list of x-coordinate and y-coordinate pairs that describe the polygon vertex points, delimited by a single comma and/or one or more space.
+Therefore, the `Points` property should be set to a list of x-coordinate and y-coordinate pairs that describe the polygon vertex points, delimited by a single comma and/or one or more spaces.
 For example, "40,10 70,80" and "40 10, 70 80" are both valid.

 The `FillRule` enumeration defines the following members:

 - `EvenOdd` represents a rule that determines whether a point is in the fill region of the polygon.
-It draws a ray from the point to infinity in any direction and counts the number of path segments within the shape that the ray crosses.
+It draws a ray from the point to infinity in any direction and counts the number of segments within the shape that the ray crosses.
 If this number is odd, the point is inside.
 If this number is even, the point is outside.
 - `Nonzero` represents a rule that determines whether a point is in the fill region of the polygon.
 It draws a ray from the point to infinity in any direction and then examines the places where a segment of the shape crosses the ray.
-Starting with a count of zero, add one each time a segment crosses the ray from left to right and subtract one each time a segment crosses the ray from right to left.
-After counting the crossings, if the result is zero then the point is outside the path.
+Starting with a count of zero, the count is incremented each time a segment crosses the ray from left to right and decremented each time a segment crosses the ray from right to left.
+After counting the crossings, if the result is zero then the point is outside the polygon.
 Otherwise, it's inside.

 ## Create a Polygon